RobomasterOwltech/deployTools/README.md

 ### /.vscode
 Contains configuration files to ease development for your projects.
 IT achieves so in two ways, tasks, which are a number of small automations.
-Standard extentions, to make sure evryone has whats required to make clean code on this and other repos easier.
+Standard extensions, to make sure everyone has whats required to make clean code on this and other repos easier.

 ### /.vscode
 TBDone